Video directed by Marty Nee. Photos by Lauren Termini, Ximi Bobadilla, and David Kinchen.

 Retrofit Painting Boston Release PArty Featuring Dj Wigzen: Presented By Casablanc And Bombay Sapphire

-Acrylic gesso, linen, oak, brass, gold plexiglass, LEDs, lasers, video projection, photo light boxes, DJ, alcohol sponsor, bars, bouncer, photo booth, flyers, fog machines, line stanchions, bouncers, hype girls, dogs, e-commerce website, instagram feed, twitter feed, facebook feed, advertisement campaigns.
+Fine art gallery, acrylic gesso, linen, oak, brass, gold plexiglass, LEDs, lasers, video projection, photo light boxes, DJ, alcohol sponsor, bars, bouncer, photo booth, flyers, fog machines, line stanchions, bouncers, models, hype girls, dogs, e-commerce website, instagram feed, twitter feed, facebook feed, advertisement campaigns.

 Casablanc Gallery, Boston

 Saturday March 12, 2016 from 10pm to 4am

 From Ileana L. Selejan's site-specific essay that was printed on flyers and scattered across the floor of the gallery (turned-nightclub):

 “when the night falls my lonely heart calls”

 standing on the edge of the desert, overlooking the strip

 i watch puffy clouds dissolve in the midday sun,

 final strokes of daylight folding into the dusk.

 the city awakes, flickering in the dissipated heat